microsoft/Skeena-Indigenous-Typeface/docs/index.md

 * `ss05` toggles barred-Lambda/lambda form
 * `ss06` toggles belted-l form
 * `ss07` toggles glottal modifier form
-* `ss08` substitutes triangular vowel length marker
+* `ss08` substitutes round vowel length marker dots
+* `ss09` substitutes anchored above right comma mark
+* `ss10` substitutes spacing above right comma

-This stylistic set features can be used to override localized forms, or to activate them in software where automated LangSys mapping is not available or where the language of a text is not tagged.
+The stylistic set features can be used to override localized forms, or to activate them in software where automated LangSys mapping is not available or where the language of a text is not tagged.
+The last two features change the behaviour of the U+0315 apostrophe-like above right sign, which may correspond more closely to expectations of this character in certain orthographies.

 The Skeena Indigenous build configuration YAML file includes [Feature Parameter](https://learn.microsoft.com/en-us/typography/opentype/otspec184/chapter2#feature-table) name entries for these stylistic set features: